 Pack up your pup’s bones and get ready to head down south for a weekend trip to dog-friendly Atlanta.
-Parks where Fido can play off-leash while you drink a beer, historical sightseeing, restaurants with items on the menu just for your pup, and urban hikes along The BeltLine await you in The A. The city is abuzz in late summer, with Atlanta Braves Bark in the Park, Dragon Con and College Football Kickoff Weekend happening in late August and September.
-Make the most of 72 hours in Hotlanta with this pet-friendly itinerary!
+Parks where Fido can play off-leash while you drink a beer, historical sightseeing, restaurants with items on the menu just for your pup, and urban hikes along The BeltLine await you in The A. The city is abuzz in the fall, when cooler temperatures make Hotlanta the place to be with your pup!

 3 p.m.
 Hyatt House Atlanta Downtown

 Grab a dog treat at the front desk when you check in at Hyatt House Atlanta Downtown located steps away from the Georgia Aquarium, Mercedes-Benz Stadium, College Football Hall of Fame and Centennial Olympic Park.
 Your pup will appreciate all the creature comforts in the residential-style rooms at the hotel, and you’ll appreciate amenities like the indoor pool and free daily breakfast.
 Pets of any size are welcome at Hyatt House Atlanta Downtown for an additional fee of $75 per stay of one to six nights.
 Nightly rates start at $119.

 Stroll to Centennial Olympic Park for an on-leash walking tour of this 22-acre urban greenspace, opened in 1996 when Atlanta hosted the Summer Olympic Games.
 Let your dog cool off in the Fountain of Rings, the world’s largest interactive fountain featuring the Olympic Ring symbol, and stroll by the SkyView Atlanta Ferris wheel.
 Pet waste stations are located around the park.